AdobeDocs/analytics-learn.en/help/administration/key-admin-skills/telling-impactful-stories-with-data.md

 * Use bar charts for categorical and binary data
 * Use line charts (or bubble outside of Adobe) for numerical data
-* USe scatter plots to demonstrate statistical relationships
+* Use scatter plots to demonstrate statistical relationships

 ## Offer a solution